Dianshu-Liao/Dianshu-Liao.github.io/_pages/about.md

 I am open to collaboration and welcomes inquiries from individuals with overlapping research interests.
 Please feel free to reach out if you believe our research interests align.

 # 🔥 News
+- [2025-10-08] 🎉🎉🎉 Our paper, "A Comparative Study of Android Performance Issues in Real-world Applications and Literature" was accepted to TOSEM 2025!!
 - [2025-09-27] 🎉🎉🎉 Our paper, "Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models" was accepted to ASE 2025!!
 - [2024-10-14] 🎉🎉🎉 Our paper, "A³-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware" was accepted to TSE 2024!!!
 - [2024-09-04] I am serving on the Programm Committee of [ICSE'25 Artifact Evaluation](https://conf.researchr.org/track/icse-2025/icse-2025-artifact-evaluation).
 Welcome submissions!